mpeniket/mpeniket/README.md

+- Full Stack Engineer @ Reply

-- MSc Computer Science student @ UCL.
+- MSc Computer Science @ UCL

 - www.linkedin.com/in/matthew-peniket-6a051318a